Coronavirus COVID-19 Response

 When operated between sunrise and sunset, our robots are equipped with a light on both the front and rear of the device that is visible on all sides in clear weather from a distance of at least 500 feet.

-Our robots have been operating since 2016, interacting with six million people around the world across 20 countries and over 100 cities and in that time.
+Our robots have been operating since 2016, interacting with millions of people around the world across 20 countries and over 100 cities and in that time.

 What happens if the robot breaks down?